-- All appointments are 45 minutes long, although they appear on the schedule in 1 hour blocks.
+- All appointments are either 25 or 45 minutes long, although they appear on the schedule in 30 minute and 1 hour blocks.
 The additional time is for staff to perform administrative duties.

-- Walk-in sessions may be scheduled for 15 or 30 minutes and should, in most cases, cover a single topic or question.
+- Walk-in sessions may be scheduled for 25 minutes and should, in most cases, cover a single topic or question.
 Students may also make 45-minute walk-in sessions if the schedule allows.